-From a visual perception, Raman spectrum resembles a signal-like waveform.
-Which has led to the application of 1D Convolutional Neural Networks to analyze Raman spectrums \cite{liu2017deep,ho2019rapid,erzina2020precise}.
-However, Raman spectrum is not a typical signal rather it's an energy distribution plot, which may prevent appropriate utilization of CNNs.
-In this section, we briefly discuss the properties of CNNs and present our motivations and rationale.
+From a visual perception, the Raman spectrum resembles a signal-like waveform, which has led to the application of 1D Convolutional Neural Networks to analyze Raman spectra \cite{liu2017deep,ho2019rapid,erzina2020precise}.
+However, the Raman spectrum is not a typical signal rather it's an energy distribution plot, which may not be suitable for appropriate utilization of CNNs as our subsequent discussion unfolds.
+In what follows, we briefly discuss the properties of CNNs and present our motivations and rationale.

 Convolutional Neural Networks are one of the most successful and widely used neural network architectures, particularly in computer vision \cite{yoo2015deep} and signal processing \cite{kiranyaz20191} domains.
 The success of CNNs can be largely attributed to three primary properties of CNNs, namely sparse interaction, parameter sharing and equivariant representations \cite{Goodfellowetal2016}.
 The nature of image or signal data, i.e., spatial or temporal properties, works in perfect harmony with the properties of CNN.
-Unlike traditional feed forward neural networks, where all the input features are connected with all the hidden or output layers, CNNs employ sparse connectivity by leveraging kernels.
-Only a small portion of input is analyzed at a specific step using kernels, thus this prevents the computation from being overwhelmed with analyzing the entire input at once.
-Although focus is put on local information, global information is also considered by appropriate use of pooling operations along with broader field of vision in deeper networks.
-Furthermore, the use of kernel based computation also faciliatates parameter sharing, reducing number of paramaters and risk of overfitting simultaneously.
+Unlike traditional feed-forward neural networks, where all the input features are connected with all the hidden or output layers, CNNs employ sparse connectivity by leveraging kernels.
+Only a small portion of the input is analyzed at a specific step using kernels, thus this prevents the computation from being overwhelmed with analyzing the entire input at once.
+Although the focus is put on local information, global information is also considered by appropriate use of pooling operations along with the broader field of vision in deeper networks.
+Furthermore, the use of kernel-based computation also faciliatates parameter sharing, reducing the number of parameters and risk of overfitting simultaneously.
 Another vital property of CNN is the equivariance in representation.
 Mathematically for a convolutional operation $f$ on an image $I$, $f(I(x,y)) = f((I(x-h,y-k))$ , i.e., a point of interest whether it resides at location $(x,y)$ or at a shifted location $(x-h,y-k)$, the output of the convoluation operation remains the same.